codeandcognition/koconut/README.md

 [WebStorm](https://www.jetbrains.com/webstorm/) is a JavaScript (and more!)
 IDE that can assist with development.
 WebStorm (and all JetBrains software) is free to use for students through a yearly license which can be obtained [**here**](https://www.jetbrains.com/student/).

-#### Note from William
-You can use Visual Studio Code instead of Webstorm, but you will find that it is harder to use Flow with.
-I set up the flow file on my computer similar to Webstorm's setup, with a different add on.
-Visual Studio's add on for Flow is a lot slower and feels a bit buggier, whereas Webstorm's feels very smooth.

-If you're just getting started, I highly suggest using Webstorm.
-Once you get more familiar with the code base, then you can choose to switch to Visual Studio Code.
-I switched over after halfway through my time here, mostly because I just liked VSCode better.

 #### Using the Google Style Guide in WebStorm

 You can automatically import the Google Style Guide into your settings by choosing it from the existing style guides: